BYZAN-SOLUTIONS/SQUIDDY/README.md

 Architecture:

-- Etheruem: All contracts are on Goerli Testnet.
+- Etheruem: All contracts are on Goerli Testnet/forked mainnet.
 - Next.js for frontend
 - Hardhat and Remix for Solidity development